-By September 12, 1942 The "R Area Air Force" has nine E13A1 plus F1M2 and A6M2-N aircraft.
+By September 12, 1942 the "R Area Air Force" has nine E13A1 plus F1M2 and A6M2-N aircraft.
 By October 8, 1942, The R Area Air Force's strength was then 12 F1M2 Petes from the Kunikawa Maru, Sanuki Maru and Sanyo Maru.
-Plus, the Chitose Air Group of five A6M2-N Rufes from the Kamikawa Maru Air Group and nine E13A1 Jakes from the Chitose Maru and Sanyo Maru Air Groups.
+Plus, the Chitose Air Group of five A6M2-N Rufes from the Kamikawa Maru Air Group and nine E13A1 Jakes from the Chitose Maru Air Group and Sanyo Maru Air Group.
 Other ships provide two more F1M2s, two E13A1s and nine E7K2 Alfs.

-In August - September 1943 the area was evacuated by the Japanese by barges after American landing on Villa Lavella and Japanese defeat on New Georgia.
+Between August 1943 to September 1943 the area was evacuated by the Japanese using barges following the American landing on Villa Lavella and Japanese defeat on New Georgia Island.

 Japanese aircraft abandoned at Rekata Bay

 After the Japanese withdrew from Rekata, American survey teams reviewed aircraft wrecks left in the area in late 1943.
 It is unclear if any of the wrecks were removed, most likely they were only studied.
 Crashed Enemy Aircraft Report (CEAR) No. 17 dated February 15, 1944, from the Office of the Assistant Chief of Air Staff, Intelligence, Washington D.C., reports the aircraft found in the Rekata Bay area by Allied crash intelligence survey parties.
 Found were 7 x F1M2 Pete, 2 x Zeros, 3 x G4M1 Betty, 2 x E7K Alf and a single E13 Jake all in wrecked condition or crash sites.